voltento/walletManager/docs/Deployment.md

 **Deploy**

-Run wallet mgr and database in one command with docker-compose
+Run the wallet mgr and the database in the one command with docker-compose

 `cd .deploy &&  docker-compose build && docker-compose up`